 What matters to you?
 It's time for meaningful new ways of being and doing across generations, looking to the future while learning from the past.

-The Legacy Project has brought together a big-picture community collaborative that includes the City of Markham, Markham Public Library, Social Services Network, and York University.
+The Legacy Project has brought together a community collaborative that includes the City of Markham, Markham Public Library, Social Services Network, and York University.

-The 7-Generation initiative is rooted in an Indigenous concept of long-term thinking across seven generations, while at the same time reflects the modern context of a historic demographic shift to more living generations.
+The 7-Generation initiative is rooted in an Indigenous concept of holistic long-term thinking across seven generations, while at the same time reflects the modern context of a historic demographic shift to more living generations.
 For the first time ever, you are likely to personally know seven generations in your family and/or community: your own generation; three before you (parents, grandparents, great-grandparents); and three after you (children, grandchildren, great-grandchildren).

 There's comfort, insight, and power in this ability to connect more generations than ever before.
 Anthropologist Margaret Mead found that these kinds of connections between generations are "essential for the mental health and stability of nations."